What is so different about the process of attempting to set an appointment?

 Those of us that are good at setting the appointments (telephone prospecting) invest the time to study what responses are heard most often on these calls, prepare Counters to those responses and then practice, practice, practice until those responses becomes second nature.
 The result is that they, too, can conduct the call at 90 miles an hour because they are prepared to handle the most commonly heard responses.

-If you’d like more information on the topic of how to set more appointments, drop us a line or give us a call.
+If you’d like to watch a video presentation on this topic, click here.
+If you’d like more information on the topic of how to set more appointments in general, drop us a line or give us a call.
 Or, if you’re simply interested in why no team of sales professionals has ever failed to at least double the number of Initial Appointments they were setting after going through one of our programs, give us a call or drop us a line.
 We love talking appointment making!

 Caponi Performance Group and Contact Science jointly market the telephone prospecting and cold calling solution called Coldcalling101™.
 It is the only comprehensive solution to solving the biggest barrier to success in most selling organizations—the inability to secure enough Initial Appointments to begin the selling process.
 We accomplish that through simultaneously addressing both the efficiency and effectiveness of the process.
 We can be reached at 817 224-9900 or at email@example.com.
 You can also find answers to many of your challenges in our books: Contrary to Popular Belief, Cold Calling DOES Work!
 Volume I: Effectiveness, The Art of Appointment Making and Volume II: Efficiency, the Science of Appointment Making.